secretstartups/handbook/job-families/engineering/infrastructure/site-reliability-engineer/index.html.md

 Collaboration and Communication:
 1. Know a domain really well and radiate that knowledge through recorded demos, discussions in [DNA](/handbook/engineering/infrastructure/#design-and-automation-dna) meetings, or [Incident Reviews](/handbook/engineering/infrastructure/incident-review/).
 1. Perform and run blameless RCAs on incidents and outages aggressively looking for answers that will prevent the incident from ever happening again.
-1. Act as a reliability champion within the product group and help train others in reliability best practices.
+1. Act as a reliability champion within the stage group you are assigned and help train others in reliability best practices.
-1. Lead the team in performing incident reviews, root cause analyses, and production readiness reviews.
+1. Lead the product stage group you are assigned in performing incident reviews, root cause analyses, and production readiness reviews.

 Influence and Maturity:
 1. Set an example for team of SREs with positive and inclusive leadership and discussion on work.